-The ICC Web Site includes the following scholarly articles, reviews, and bibliographies relating to Crimean Tatars:
+The ICC Web Site includes scholarly articles, dissertation abstracts, reviews and bibliographies relating to Crimean Tatars:

 - Crimean Karaites and Krymchacks as Indigenous People of Crimea by Borys Babin and Anna Prykhodko